geerlingguy/ansible-role-mailhog/README.md

     mhsendmail_version: 0.2.0

-The version of the mhsendmail binary that will installed.
-You can find the latet version by visiting the [mhsendmail project releases page](https://github.com/mailhog/mhsendmail/releases).
+The version of the mhsendmail binary that will be installed.
+You can find the latest version by visiting the [mhsendmail project releases page](https://github.com/mailhog/mhsendmail/releases).

     mhsendmail_binary_url: "https://github.com/mailhog/mhsendmail/releases/download/v{{ mhsendmail_version }}/mhsendmail_linux_amd64"